purcell/ruby-hash-syntax/README.md

     (require 'ruby-hash-syntax)

-Then select a block of ruby code containing a hash literal (perhaps using `mark-sexp`), and run the `ruby-hash-syntax-toggle` command:
+Then select a block of ruby code containing a hash literal (perhaps using `mark-sexp`), and run the `ruby-toggle-hash-syntax` command:

-    M-x ruby-hash-syntax-toggle
+    M-x ruby-toggle-hash-syntax

 You might like to bind that command to a key in `ruby-mode-map`.